MDC Youth Council

 Once elected, members will have the right to remain on the Council for a term of two (2) years, however should members head out of the district, for university or another commitment, then a one year term is acceptable.

 Please complete the required information below.
-Applications close annually on 1 November.
+Applications close on Friday 26 November.

 If you have any questions please contact Councillor Heather Gee-Taylor.